Glastonbury’s 50th-anniversary ticket resale is just around the corner…

 Bath, Bristol, London, Reading, Taunton are the only 5 locations from which you can get a single coach journey.

-Below you’ll find a list of the locations from which the coaches will be available and the cost of each coach fare (which you’ll need to add the cost of your ticket to obtain the package cost):
+Below you’ll find a list of the locations from which the coaches will be available and the cost of each coach fare (adding these costs to your ticket price will result in the total package cost).

 Do I have to pay the full ticket amount straight away?